 Dashboard Metrics displays Dyno Load, measured as "1m Load Average" and "1m Load Max".
 The method of taking these measurements is explained on our Dev Center (https://devcenter.heroku.com/articles/metrics#dyno-load), but this does not illustrate what you should expect my application to run at.

-You can obtain the number of physical cores on a machine by running
+You can obtain the vCPU count on a machine by running

 nproc in a